remya77/dockerize-todo-app/README.md

     npm-debug.log
     ```

-1. To build the image: `docker build . -t backend`
+1. To build the image: `sudo docker build . -t backend`

     - The `-t` flag lets us tag the image so it's easier to find.

-1. To run the image in a container: `docker run -d --name backend-container -p 3001:3001 backend`
+1. To run the image in a container: `sudo docker run -d --name backend-container -p 3001:3001 backend`

     - The `-p` flag defines the local port and the container port.
 These can be different.
     - The `--name` flag lets us name the container
     - `backend` is the name of the image
     - To view the server logs remove the `-d` flag (quite mode) after `docker run`

-1. You can run `docker ps` to check our the list of running containers.
+1. You can run `sudo docker ps` to check our the list of running containers.

-1. To stop the running container: `docker stop backend-container`.
+1. To stop the running container: `sudo docker stop backend-container`.
 You can stop any other container with the `NAMES` or the first few characters of the `CONTAINER_ID`.

-1. To start the container: `docker start backend-container`.
+1. To start the container: `sudo docker start backend-container`.
 You can start any other container with the `NAMES` or the first few characters of the `CONTAINER_ID`.

 1. Go to `localhost:3001` in the browser.
 We should see the same "Hi There" message as running the app locally.